Getting Started with Generative AI: A Beginner’s Guide to Mastery

 Subscribing to newsletters from leading AI research labs or following AI experts and influencers on social media can also provide timely insights.

-You can sign up to our Built Right monthly newsletter where we share our learnings around AI and the interviews we hold with AI experts.
+You can sign up to our Talking AI newsletter where we share our learnings around AI and the interviews we hold with AI experts.

 Attending webinars, conferences, and workshops dedicated to AI is another effective way to stay up to date with the latest advancements.